 Some things cannot be undone, but it is feels good to imagine that they could.
 I was listening to Slaughterhouse Five by Kurt Vonnegut.
 It had been some time since I read the book.
-I downloaded the book from Overdrive.
+I recently downloaded the book from Overdrive.

 Updated, embed not working for song, try here